It’s not all soccer practice and Starbucks runs. Homemaking is a real job that can save you the equivalent of a full-time salary. Here’s how.

 - go to the park or playground instead of a theme park

-You can absolutely be a frugal homemaker with a full, fun life without spending a lot of money.
+You can have a whole, fun life without spending much money.
 Promise.

 Unfortunately, the easy way is often the most expensive.
-You’re paying for someone else’s work when you buy a shortcut, whether it’s precut celery or grocery delivery.
+You’re paying for someone else’s work when you buy a shortcut, whether it be precut celery or grocery delivery.

-Of course only you can know when it makes sense to pay a little more vs. do something that’s a little harder.
-But it’s important to get out of the habit of always taking the easy, expensive way.
+Of course, only you can know when it makes sense to pay a little more vs. do something a little more challenging.
+But it’s essential to avoid always taking the easy, expensive way.

-If you can embrace the idea of working hard being part of life, you’ll find that you are happier and save more money.
+If you can embrace the idea of hard work being a part of life, you’ll find that you are happier and save more money.

 Don’t expect your celery precut at every turn.

-This is is an attitude adjustment and lifestyle change, not just advice to use up your leftovers.
+This is an attitude adjustment and lifestyle change, not just advice to use your leftovers.
 Try to get into the mindset of using what you have instead of wishing for more.

-When you’re planning your meals for the week, don’t just think to yourself gosh I’d love to eat tacos.
-First think: what’s in the freezer you could use up?
+When planning your meals for the week, don’t just think to yourself, gosh, I’d love to eat tacos.
+First thing: what’s in the freezer you could use up?
 What’s ready in the garden?

 When you are bored, remember what you have.
 A home to clean.
 Children to read to.
 A beautiful kitchen to bake cookies from scratch.

 One of my favorite homemaking tips for the overwhelmed: stop going out so much.
-It’s amazing how much more energy you’ll have and how much money you’ll save.
+It’s incredible how much energy you’ll have and how much money you’ll save.

 Back to the realm of the practical.

 Have you ever heard the saying “What gets measured, gets improved”?
 It’s true.
-If you aren’t keeping track of something, it has a way to slowly get worse and worse.
+If you aren’t keeping track of something, it can slowly get worse and worse.
 When you keep an eye on it, it gets better.

-And a budget keeps an eye on household expenses and has a magical way of saving you money, even if it feels like you aren’t changing anything.
+And a budget keeps an eye on household expenses.
+It has a magical way of saving you money, even if it feels like you aren’t changing anything.

 As the homemaker, you can take charge of the “big” household budget (mortgage, utilities, etc.) or leave it to your husband.
 Choose whichever works best for your family.

-But at the very least, set a grocery budget, kids expenses (clothes + activities) budget, and personal budget that you oversee.
-If you don’t, you can find yourself in a tight spot where either your husband questions you every time you spend money or you spend so freely you dig yourself into a hole.
+But at the very least, set a grocery budget, kids expenses (clothes + activities), and personal budget you oversee.
+If you don’t, you can find yourself in a tight spot where your husband questions you every time you spend money, or you spend so freely you dig yourself into a hole.

-It costs money to live and to run a household.
-Get in front of this with a budget that you agree on and have worked on as a team.
+It costs money to live and run a household.
+Get in front of this with a budget you agree on and have worked on as a team.
 Sit down with your husband to set this up.
-Pick a time that no one is upset about money.
-Do it before you have to do it because things have gotten out of control.
+Pick a time when no one is upset about money.
+Do it before you’re forced to do it because things have gotten out of control.

-We know that a big element of frugal homemaking is the idea of making things yourself.
+We know that a significant element of frugal homemaking is the idea of making things yourself.
 Starting a garden takes this a step further.

-You can absolutely grow your food items at room, even if your house doesn’t have space for a huge garden.
-Of course you can’t grow everything, but you can save quite a bit of money by growing just herbs and tomatoes outside your back door.
+You can grow some food items, even if your house doesn’t have space for a huge garden.
+Of course, you can’t grow everything, but you can save quite a bit of money by growing just herbs and tomatoes outside your back door.

 Start small, with containers of herbs and greens or a few 4 x 8 raised beds, which can hold quite a bit.

-Pick things you know you’ll eat, that you buy for your favorite recipes or enjoy as snacks, and your garden will be frugal, fun, and probably one of your favorite tasks to attend to as a homemaker.
+Pick things you know you’ll eat that you buy for your favorite recipes or enjoy as snacks.
+Your garden will be frugal, fun, and probably one of your favorite tasks to attend to as a homemaker.

 More practical homemaking tips

-Being a frugal homemaker is fun to read about, but harder to actually do.
-Making dinner can be tiresome the 100th time.
+Being a frugal homemaker is fun to read about but harder to actually do.
+Making dinner can be tiresome for the 100th time.
 There will be days you just want to order something online you can’t afford, just for fun.
-And I can guarantee, on one busy day that you feel overwhelmed, you’ll be tempted by pre-cut celery.
+And I can guarantee, on one busy day that you feel overwhelmed, you’ll be tempted by precut celery.

 So if it helps, think of frugal living as a big adventure and a challenge.
 If you think of yourself as always struggling and having to give up all your favorite things, life will feel like a burden.

-But at at the heart of frugality is understanding that you are giving up little things in order to get bigger and better things.
-That might be the ability to stay home with your family, pay off debt, or a fun trip.
+But at the heart of frugality is understanding that you are giving up little things in order to get bigger and better things.
+That might be a fun trip, the ability to stay home with your family, or getting out of debt.

-I wish you the very best of luck finding, and getting, whatever those big things will be.
+I wish you the best of luck finding (and getting!) whatever those big things will be.